YousefAsilah12/minecraft-game/README.md

 This is a basic outline, and you may want to add more features or change the details as you see fit.
 Good luck!

+#when i did the add or remove at the first it was hard to implement i was using for each material in the inventory if and every one has maybe 5 lines of code * 20 material it will be to much lines of code
+i was thinking to add way to make it shorter i made new function to get for me the specific class iam in it and now with 4 lines of code its can be done